opt-tech/kube-airflow/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/mumoshu/kube-airflow.svg?maxAge=2592000)]()
 [![Docker Stars](https://img.shields.io/docker/stars/mumoshu/kube-airflow.svg?maxAge=2592000)]()

-kube-airflow provides a set of tools to run Airflow in a Kubernetes cluster.
-This is useful when you'd want:
+kube-airflow provides a set of tools to run Airflow in a Kubernetes cluster This is useful when you'd want:

 * Easy high availability of the Airflow scheduler